As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 This is clearly a good thermometer for multiple uses, and that is why I would recommend it to anyone needing a thermometer for making yogurt.
 It is capable of reading a wide range of temperatures making it useful in several different moments.

-It is made from high-quality stainless steel, making it extremely durable, and not at all sensitive to heat (in the sense that it won’t melt).
-It will also have a tidy clip included so you can clamp the thermometer to the pot you are using, making it easy to keep constant track of the milk temperature.
+It is made from high-quality polished stainless steel, making it extremely durable, and not at all sensitive to heat (in the sense that it won’t melt).
+You can also use this thermometer to measure the temperature of meat, chocolate, icing, creamer, sauces, gravies, and thickening soup.

 Should you get this thermometer?